 - Fire: phone 192

-- Medical emergencies: phone 193 or go direct to the hospital
+- Medical emergencies: phone 193 or go to hospital

 - Criminal issues: phone 191 or visit the nearest police station.
 Alternative numbers are (0302) 77-36-95, 77-39-06 or 78-73-73 .